 - If there are no children, some Pied Piper must have lured them away to certain destruction.

-It isn’t truly a family unless all the generations present.
+It isn’t truly a family unless all the generations are present.

-- Could it be that we are the ones who have failed to stop the spread of the disease of traditionalism?
+- Could it be that we are the ones who have failed to stop the spread of the diseases of traditionalism and cultural immersion?